mussrya/mussrya.github.io/README.md

 # portfolio
 ### Description
 This is my personal portfolio site.
-I wanted to go for something a bit different in terms of styling so I created an animated gradient on the top section and custom animation throughout the site.
+I kept it basic intentionally :)

 ### URL
 The site can be seen here: